 I first went to Lisbon in 2015 for my friend's birthday and totally fell in love with the city.
 For some reason it was never really somewhere I'd thought about visiting, but we found cheap flights and a great little affordable apartment.
 After 3 nights of sangria soaked evenings and sunny explorations I was besotted and knew I needed to go back to wander those colourful streets again.
 I was overwhelmed by how vibrant the city was and found it so inspiring.
 I remember saying to my friends that I thought my instagram would never look as beautiful as it did in Lisbon, so when I got home I decided to try and continue to make my feed as colourful as my new favourite city, and well... here we are!
 I'm so pleased I visited when I did - I was in need of a big dose of inspiration and was in the early stages of feeling like I really fit in somewhere in the world of creatives and designers both on and offline - Lisbon helped me see the brighter side of life, and I knew I needed to focus on that in my work and in my insta feed too!
 Here's what my feed looked the first time round...

 So this September Kurtis and I hopped on a plane for a rainbow hunting adventure.
 After visiting Madeira last year I knew he'd be keen to go back to Portugal and last time I visited Lisbon I was desperate to bring him back because I knew he'd love it too.
-We stayed three nights in Lisbon and then hopped on the train to Porto for 3 more nights - I'll cover Porto in a seperate post.
+We stayed three nights in Lisbon and then hopped on the train to Porto for 3 more nights (Find my Porto post here).
 I was sent so many recommendations, so I thought I'd share some of the things we did and also some of the things we missed, with some top tips sprinkled along the way.

 • STAY / TRAVEL •